MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
   - <details><summary>Digest</summary> We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- Large Models are Parsimonious Learners: Activation Sparsity in Trained Transformers. [[paper]](https://arxiv.org/abs/2210.06313)
+  - Zonglin Li, Chong You, Srinadh Bhojanapalli, Daliang Li, Ankit Singh Rawat, Sashank J. Reddi, Ke Ye, Felix Chern, Felix Yu, Ruiqi Guo, Sanjiv Kumar.
+  - Key Word: Sparse Activation; Large Models; Transformers.
+  - <details><summary>Digest</summary> This paper studies the curious phenomenon for machine learning models with Transformer architectures that their activation maps are sparse.
+By activation map we refer to the intermediate output of the multi-layer perceptrons (MLPs) after a ReLU activation function, and by "sparse" we mean that on average very few entries (e.g., 3.0% for T5-Base and 6.3% for ViT-B16) are nonzero for each input to MLP.

 - Unmasking the Lottery Ticket Hypothesis: What's Encoded in a Winning Ticket's Mask? [[paper]](https://arxiv.org/abs/2210.03044)
   - Mansheej Paul, Feng Chen, Brett W. Larsen, Jonathan Frankle, Surya Ganguli, Gintare Karolina Dziugaite.
   - Key Word: Lottery Ticket Hypothesis; Mode Connectivity.